wp-plugins/name-directory/readme.txt

 5. Where to find the Name Directory plugin settings page

 == Changelog ==

+= 1.6.8 =
+ * Added option which let's the user choose a default starting-character when displaying the name directory.
+For example: use [namedirectory dir="X" start_with="j"] to start with the letter J.
+ * WordPress 4.0 compatibility
+ * Added Icon to the installer gallery

 = 1.6.7 =
  * Updated Russion Translation (Thanks to: Rig Kruger http://rodichi.org)